-“Enterprises are finally facing the reality that business users expect the same quality of experience as consumers.” – Jerry Chao, Content Strategist at UXPin
+“Enterprises are finally facing the reality that business users expect the same quality of experience as consumers.” – Jerry Chao, Content Strategist at UXPin.

 The way we perceive and interact with technology is constantly changing.
 The bar for superior and rich User Experience (UX) keeps getting raised, as do users’ expectations.
 People expect apps and systems to be simple and easy—they don’t want to overthink how to perform a simple task.
 And they get easily frustrated when they have to struggle with awkward interactions, which decrease productivity.
 As a result of this dynamic technology revolution, it is very hard for companies to be updated.
 With aging technology and outdated legacy systems, many organizations are struggling with accessibility and usability.
-Also, nowadays consumers and business users are expecting the same kinds of experiences.
-UX modernization refers to redesigning the user-facing elements of a legacy system or application, making sure that a newly refreshed system provides better access to information, and enables users to perform effectively and efficiently.
+Also, nowadays, consumers and business users are expecting the same kinds of experiences.
+UX updating and modernization refer to redesigning the user-facing elements of a legacy system or application, making sure that a newly refreshed system provides better access to information and enables users to perform effectively and efficiently.
 The user’s experience should be a top consideration during any modernization project.

-The business case for UX Modernization
+The business case for UX updates during modernization